-Many credit cards waive the annual fee for military members, including certain cards from American Express, Chase, and Citi.
-The most notable credit cards that waive annual fees for military personnel are The Platinum Card® from American Express and the Chase Sapphire Reserve®.
-Both of these cards normally have a high annual fee, but active military personnel do not have to pay it.
-The American Express Platinum card and Chase Sapphire Reserve are therefore great offers for military members, since the luxury perks on these cards can be enjoyed at no cost.
+Many credit cards waive the annual fee for military members, including certain cards from American Express, Chase, and Capital One.
+The most notable credit cards that waive annual fees for military personnel are Chase Sapphire Reserve® and the Capital One Venture X Rewards Credit Card.
+Both cards normally have a high annual fee, but active military personnel do not have to pay it.
+The Chase Sapphire Reserve and Capital One Venture X cards are therefore great offers for military members, since the luxury perks on these cards can be enjoyed at no cost.

 Credit Cards that Waive Annual Fees for Military Members

-• If you’re not in in the military, you can still ask your card’s issuer to waive or lower its annual fee.
+Call the retention line and ask your card’s issuer to waive or lower its annual fee.
 Long-time customers and high-spenders with great credit who always pay in full likely have the best chance.

 Since annual fees help pay for the benefits credit cards provide, issuers aren’t eager to waive them.
 But there’s no penalty for asking.
 And if you’re in the military, you should definitely take advantage of the waiver you’ve earned with your service.